Literary and colloquial readings: Characteristics

-For a given Chinese variety, colloquial readings typically reflect native phonology, while literary readings typically originate from other Chinese varieties, typically more prestigious varieties.
-Colloquial readings are usually older, resembling the sound systems described by old rime dictionaries such as Guangyun.
-Literary readings are closer to the phonology of newer sound systems.
-In certain Mandarin and Wu dialects, many literary readings are the result of Nanjing Mandarin or Beijing Mandarin influence in the Ming and Qing dynasties.
+Colloquial readings typically reflect the native phonology of a given Chinese variety, while literary readings typically originate from other Chinese varieties, typically more prestigious varieties.
+Colloquial readings are usually older, resembling the sound systems described by old rime dictionaries like the Guangyun, whereas literary readings are often closer to the phonology of newer sound systems.
+In certain Mandarin and Wu dialects, many literary readings are the result of influence from Nanjing Mandarin or Beijing Mandarin during the Ming and Qing dynasties.

-Literary readings are usually used in formal settings because past prestigious varieties were usually used in formal education and discourse.
-Although the phonology of the Chinese variety in which this occurred did not entirely match that of the prestige variety when in formal settings, they tended to evolve toward the prestige variety.
+Formal education and discourse usually use past prestigious varieties, so formal words usually use literary readings.
+Although the phonology of the Chinese variety in which this occurred did not entirely match that of the prestige variety, literary readings tended to evolve toward the prestige variety.
 Also, neologisms usually use the pronunciation of prestigious varieties.
 Colloquial readings are usually used in informal settings because their usage in formal settings has been supplanted by the readings of the prestige varieties.
+Literary readings are used in high-status society and for reading texts, as well as certain performative arts such as Pingtan.
+Traditional education in Taiwan involved students learning to recite Classical Chinese text in the literary pronunciation, followed by the teacher explaining the same text in the colloquial reading, either Quanzhou speech, Zhangzhou speech or Hakka.
+In addition, official documents were also read out in literary pronunciation.

 Because of this, the frequency of literary readings in a Chinese variety reflects its history and status.
-For example, before the promotion of Modern Standard Chinese (Mandarin), the Mandarin dialects of the Central Plain had few literary readings, but they now have literary readings that resemble the phonology of Modern Standard Chinese.
-On the other hand, the relatively influential Beijing and Canton dialects have fewer literary readings than other varieties.
+For example, before the promotion of Standard Chinese (based on the Beijing dialect of Mandarin), the Central Plains Mandarin of the Central Plain had few literary readings, but they now have literary readings that resemble the phonology of Modern Standard Chinese.
+On the other hand, the relatively influential Beijing and Guangzhou dialects have fewer literary readings than other varieties.

-In some Chinese varieties, there may be many instances of foreign readings replacing native readings, forming many sets of literary and colloquial readings.
+Some Chinese varieties may have many instances of foreign readings replacing native readings, forming multiple sets of literary and colloquial readings.
 A newer literary reading may replace an older literary reading, and the older literary reading may become disused or become a new colloquial reading.
 Sometimes literary and colloquial readings of the same character have different meanings.

-The analogous phenomenon exists to a much more significant degree in Japanese, where individual characters (kanji) generally have two common readings – the newer borrowed, more formal on'yomi, and the older native, more colloquial kun'yomi.
-Unlike in Chinese varieties, which are genetically related, in Japanese the borrowed readings are unrelated to the native readings.
-Further, many kanji in fact have several borrowed readings, reflecting borrowings at different periods – these multiple borrowings are generally doublets or triplets, sometimes quite distant.
-These readings are generally used in particular contexts, such as older readings for Buddhist terms, which were early borrowings.
+An analogous phenomenon exists to a much more significant degree in Japanese, where individual kanji generally have two common readings—the newer borrowed, more formal Sino-Japanese on'yomi, and the older native, more colloquial kun'yomi.
+Unlike in Chinese varieties, where readings are usually genetically related, in Japanese the borrowed readings are unrelated to the native readings.
+Furthermore, many kanji in fact have several on'yomi, reflecting borrowings at different periods – these multiple borrowings are generally doublets or triplets, and are sometimes quite distant in time.
+These readings are generally used in particular contexts, such as readings for Buddhist terms, many of which were earlier go-on borrowings.